catmj/Goodreaders/README.md

         -   Contains all potential keywords from each user review from the `reviews_matched_copy.csv` dataset.
 Not as useful since book reviews are usually blank (ratings only).

-**5. KEYWORD PROCESSING:**
+**5. KEYWORD EXTRACTION & PROCESSING:**
+The following scripts are used to extract keywords from book descriptions, cluster them semantically, and then process these keywords into numerical vectors for analysis.

+-   `keyword_analysis_keyBERT\keyword_extraction_final.py`

-Create a list of keywords from each book's description.
+-   Creates a list of keywords from each book's description using the KeyBERT model.
+Handles text preprocessing, keyword extraction, and saving the results.

+-   **Parameters:**

+    -   `data_folder_path`: str

+        -   The path to the directory containing the input CSV files (e.g., `'data_folder'`).
+All CSV files found within this folder will be processed.

+    -   `n_values`: list of int

+        -   A list of integer values representing the `top_n` parameter for KeyBERT (maximum number of keywords to extract per document).
+The script will run keyword extraction for each `n` value in this list (e.g., `[15, 10]`).

+    -   `diversity_values`: list of float

+        -   A list of float values representing the `diversity` parameter for KeyBERT, controlling the uniqueness of extracted keywords.
+The script will run keyword extraction for each `diversity` value in this list (e.g., `[0.2, 0.4]`).

+-   **Returns:**

+    -   Output CSV file(s) : CSV file

+        -   CSV file(s) containing the original book metadata, descriptions (raw and preprocessed), and KeyBERT-extracted keywords, with filename(s) dynamically reflecting the input source and parameters.

+-   `keyword_clustering\cluster_keywords.py`

+-   Extracts keywords into semantic clusters and facilitates the creation of keyword feature vectors.

+-   **Parameters:**

+    -   `INPUT_FILE_PATH`: str

+        -   The path to the input CSV file containing a 'keywords' column (default: `../keyword_analysis_keyBERT/output_file_books_train_preprocessed_n15_div0.2.csv`).

+    -   `OUTPUT_FILE_PATH`: str

+        -   The path to save the output CSV file with keyword clusters (default: `keys_by_cluster.csv`).

+    -   `MIN_COMMUNITY_SIZE`: int

+        -   The minimum number of elements required for a cluster to be considered valid (default: `4`).

+    -   `THRESHOLD`: float

+        -   The cosine-similarity threshold used by the community detection algorithm.
+Keyword pairs with a similarity larger than this threshold are considered similar and potentially grouped (default: `0.65`).

+-   **Returns:**

+    -   `keys_by_cluster.csv`: CSV file

+        -   Contains a mapping of each identified cluster to a comma-separated list of keywords belonging to that cluster.

 -   `keyword_processing\get_keys_v2.py`

--   This script handles the loading, preprocessing, and vector generation for book data.
-It reads keyword cluster information, loads and cleans raw book data (extracting genres and keywords), generates numerical feature vectors for both keywords (based on clusters) and genres, and then exports the processed book data along with these vectors and their sums to a CSV file.
+-  This script focuses on transforming extracted keywords and genres into numerical feature vectors based on predefined keyword clusters.

 -   **Parameters:**

     -   `key_clusters_filepath`: str (CSV file path)

-        -   Path to the CSV file containing keyword clusters (e.g., `../keyword_clustering/keys_by_cluster.csv`).
+        -   Path to the CSV file containing keyword cluster definitions (e.g., `../keyword_clustering/keys_by_cluster.csv`, which is an output from `cluster_keywords.py`).
+This file defines which keywords belong to which clusters.

     -   `books_filepath`: str (CSV file path)

-        -   Path to the CSV file containing preprocessed book data, including 'genres' and 'keywords' columns (e.g., `../keyword_analysis_keyBERT/output_file_books_train_preprocessed_n15_div0.2.csv` from Keyword Processing).
+        -   Path to the CSV file containing preprocessed book data, which *must* include 'genres' and 'keywords' columns (e.g., the output from `keyword_extraction_final.py` like `../keyword_analysis_keyBERT/output_file_books_train_preprocessed_n15_div0.2.csv`).

 -   **Returns:**

     -   `books_with_vectors.csv`: CSV file

-        -   Contains book titles, authors, `rating`, `num_ratings`, the generated `keyword_vector` (list representation of a binary vector indicating keyword cluster presence), and `keyword_vector_sum` (sum of elements in the keyword vector).

-        -   Also contains `genre_vector` (list representation of a binary vector indicating genre presence), and `genre_vector_sum` (sum of elements in the genre vector).

-        -   This file is sorted by `keyword_vector_sum` then `genre_vector_sum` in descending order.

-**6. KEYWORD CLUSTERING:**
-Create clusters of keywords that have similar meanings.
-Assign each cluster a component in the feature vectors.

--   `keyword_clustering\cluster_keywords.py`

--   Loads keywords, filters out non-English words and short words, then uses Sentence-BERT embeddings and community detection to group semantically similar keywords into clusters.

--   **Parameters:**

-    -   `../keyword_analysis_keyBERT/output_file_books_train_preprocessed_n15_div0.2.csv`: str (CSV file path)

-        -   The input CSV file containing book keywords that need to be clustered.

--   **Returns:**

-    -   `keys_by_cluster.csv`: CSV file

-        -   Contains a list of keyword clusters, where each row represents a cluster and contains the keywords belonging to that cluster, separated by commas.
+        -   Includes book titles, authors, ratings, and number of ratings, along with generated binary keyword vectors (and their sums) and genre vectors (and their sums).

-**7. K-MODES BOOK CLUSTERING (optional):**
+**6. K-MODES BOOK CLUSTERING (optional):**
 Create clusters of similar books using their feature vectors and the k-modes algorithm (a variant of k-modes for categorical data).
 Use these clusters to reduce runtime when making book recommendations.

 -   `k_means_clustering\k_modes_v2.py`